Skip to main content

 6.5 Add the folder path to the list.

-To have the environment variable settings applied, restart PowerShell or reboot the device.
+7. For the variable environment settings to be applied, reboot the device.

 1.1 Installing macFUSE requires tampering with macOS security settings, use the Getting Started tutorial on Github to do this.